Boeing CH-47 Chinook: CH-47C

-The CH-47C principally featured more powerful engines and transmissions.
-Three sub-versions were built; the first had Lycoming T55-L-7C engines delivering 2850 shp.
-The "Super C" included Lycoming T55-L-11 engines delivering 3750 shp, an upgraded maximum gross weight of 46000 lb, and a pitch stability augmentation system.
-The T55-L-11 engines suffered difficulties, as they had been hurriedly introduced to increase payload; thus, they were temporarily replaced by the more reliable Lycoming T55-L-7C.
-The type was distinguishable from the standard "C" by the uprated maximum gross weight.
+The CH-47C featured more powerful engines and transmissions.
+Three sub-versions were built, the first with Lycoming T55-L-7C engines delivering 2850 shp.
+The "Super C" had Lycoming T55-L-11 engines delivering 3750 shp, an upgraded maximum gross weight of 46000 lb, and pitch stability augmentation.
+The T55-L-11 engines were less reliable, as they had been hurriedly introduced to increase payload; thus, they were temporarily replaced by the more reliable Lycoming T55-L-7C.
+The Super C was distinguishable from the standard "C" by the uprated maximum gross weight.

-The type was unable to receive FAA certification to engage in civil activities due to the nonredundant hydraulic flight boost system drive.
-A redesign of the hydraulic boost system drive was incorporated in the succeeding CH-47D, allowing that model to achieve certification as the Boeing Model 234.
+The type was not approved by the FAA for civil aviation due to the nonredundant hydraulic flight boost system drive.
+The hydraulic system was redesigned for the succeeding CH-47D, allowing it to achieve certification as the Boeing Model 234.
 A total of 233 CH-47Cs were built.
-Canada bought a total of eight CH-47Cs; deliveries of the type began in 1974.
+Canada bought eight CH-47Cs; deliveries of the type began in 1974.
 Receiving the Canadian designation "CH-147", these were fitted with a power hoist above the crew door; other changes included a flight engineer station in the rear cabin: operators referred to the configuration as the "Super C".
 The CH-47C was used widely during the Vietnam War, eventually replacing the older Piasecki H-21 Shawnee in the combat assault support role.